About

 Cuisine: Asian, East Asian, Taiwan

-EASY - This recipe is very easy to make.
-Good, robust black tea makes the difference in flavor.
+EASY – This recipe is very easy to make.
+Good, strong black tea makes the difference in flavor.
 You can use store-bought quick cook boba pearls to make this recipe even easier and quicker.

 US based cup, teaspoon, tablespoon measurements.
 Common Measurement Conversions.

-Prep: 10 minutes minutes
+Prep: 30 minutes mins

-Cook: 15 minutes minutes
+Cook: 25 minutes mins

-Print Rate
+Print Recipe Rate SaveSaved!

 Ingredients: